Southampton-RSG/2015-09-17-southampton/novice/python/01-basic.md

 Python's variables must begin with a letter.
 A variable in Python is defined through assignment i.e. we can create a new variable simply by assigning a value to it using `=`.
 As an illustration,
-consider the simplest "collection" of data, a single value.
+consider the simplest `collection` of data, a single value.
 The line below assigns a value to a variable:

 ~~~ {.python}
 weight_kg = 55